ethoseo/track-everything/README.md

 **License URI:** http://opensource.org/licenses/MIT

 Track Everything makes using Google Analytics on a WordPress site easy.
-Attach tracking to forms, links, or any CSS selector.
+Attach tracking to forms, links, or any CSS selector. **[Available on the WordPress Plugin Repository](http://wordpress.org/plugins/track-everything/)**

 ## Description ##